 Appointments are limited to one per day.
 And, due to occupancy restrictions, max capacity is limited to 4 customers at a time.

-Number 4 and one more customer were the only ones scheduled today.
-When we picked up Number 4, the other customer was gone, so we were able to go inside.
+My son and one more customer were the only ones scheduled today.
+When we picked him up, the other customer was gone, so we were able to go inside.
 While we waited, we were able to have a personalized tour of the building.

 Idea Space has a 10′ x 12′ Audio Visual Recording Studio.
 We were all able to step inside the soundproof box to take a closer look.
 Customers must first earn the Audio Visual Badge to be able to use this.